userAugustos/grokking-algo/README.md

 ## Getting Started

 ### Prerequisites
 - The repository uses Python.
-If you haven't installed Python, [download it here](link-to-python-download).
+If you haven't installed Python, [download it here]([ink-to-python-download](https://www.python.org/downloads/)).

 ### How to Use
 - Clone this repository